Transfer Pathway Guides

 This degree aligns with the B.S. in Computer Science at Fredonia.

-this degree who are interested in the B.S.
-Computer Information Systems
+Students completing this degree who are interested in the B.S.
+Computer

-Degree at Fredonia should complete the following courses if their
+Information Systems Degree at Fredonia should complete the following

-101 is required for CIS majors and must be a C- or higher) A statistics
+CPT 220 CPT 101 is required for CIS majors and must be a C- or

 Click on hyperlinks for course options.
 Refer to the SUNY Fredonia Transfer